Linaro/website/_posts/2015/07/2015-07-13-evolution-of-a-generic-tee-kernel-driver-2.markdown

 ---
 author: joakim.bech
+categories:
+- blog
 comments: true
-date: 2015-07-13 19:05:06+00:00
+date: 2015-07-13 19:05:06
+description: Getting a TEE driver into Linux upstream has been the ultimate goal for a long time.
+This blog post will talk about the history, design choices and lessons learned when implementing and submitting a generic TEE driver for the Linux kernel.
 excerpt: ' Getting a TEE driver into Linux upstream has been the ultimate goal for a long time.
-This blog post will talk about the history, design choices and lessons learned when implementing and submitting a generic TEE driver for the Linux kernel.
+This blog post will talk about the history, design choices and lessons learned when implementing and submitting a generic TEE driver for the Linux kernel. '
-  '
 layout: post
 link: https://www.linaro.org/blog/core-dump/evolution-of-a-generic-tee-kernel-driver-2/
 slug: evolution-of-a-generic-tee-kernel-driver-2
-title: Evolution of a generic TEE kernel driver
-wordpress_id: 8967
-categories:
-- blog
 tags:
 - Core Dump
 - Linaro